israndy/TesSense/README.md

 off charging.
 When the surplus solar returns, the charging will start again.
 After dark your car will no longer be woken up periodically to see if it needs charging.

-Requires the installation of TeslaPy, SenseLink, and Sense_API:
+Requires the installation of TeslaPy and SenseLink:

 python3 -m pip install teslapy

-python3 -m pip install sense_energy

 python3 -m pip install senselink